martinasladek/ms_net/content/project_info/proj_ma/index.md

 ---
 # Project page
 type: project
-title: "How has the last decade influenced meta-analytical reporting and practice quality"
+title: "How Has the Last Decade Influenced Meta-Analytical Reporting and Practice Quality?"
 tags: ["statistical practice", "meta-analysis"]
 abstract: Avery, R. A. T., Kamar, M., Sladekova, M., Field, A. P. A review of over 160 meta-analytic papers in psychology.
 We were interested in whether the researchers report sufficient amount of detail about their models and make methodological choices in line with the  existing guidelines.